-Folks who aren’t “all hat and no cattle.”
+Folks who aren’t “big hat – no cattle.”

 Most of the sites and services are free.

-Most that cost anything here are ones that I’ve purchased myself and are worth the money IMO.
+Those that cost anything here are ones that I’ve bought myself and think are worth the money.

-This list does include a few affiliate links.
+This list does include the rare affiliate link.

-Let me know if you have any favorite books or websites to add.
+Let me know if you have any favorite websites to add.

 Moritz is a spitfire of a marketer from Australia who does not come off like a used car salesman.
 She actually has a soul.

 Are You A Bookworm Like Me?
 How I Said Adiós to Audible.

 Free Unlimited Audio and Kindle Books for Artists With the Libby App, Free is Way More Fun.